 When to Give Your Gifts

-Russia celebrates as many as four winter holidays!
-Naturally, they do not give each other big presents at each of these holidays.
-For most of them, a small token or joke gifts are exchanged (so be sure to bring something even if it isn’t the “main” holiday).
-The “big” holiday for real gift-giving depends on the family, but for most people celebrating at home, it will be New Year’s Eve.
+Russia celebrates as many as four winter holidays, so they do not give each other big presents on each of these occasions.
+For most of the special days, a small token or joke gift is exchanged.
+Be sure to bring something, even if it isn’t the main holiday in which real gifts are shared, which is decided upon by each family.
+For most people celebrating at home, the principal festivities will be on New Year’s Eve.